Hon. Galbraith Lowry Egerton Cole1

 Jean Lily West Roundel Cooke-Yarborough was born on 2 February 1900.2 She was the daughter of Reverend John James Cooke-Yarborough and Emily Foster.1 She married Robert Arthur Lytton Balfour, 3rd Earl of Balfour, son of Gerald William Balfour, 2nd Earl of Balfour and Lady Elizabeth Edith Bulwer-Lytton, on 12 February 1925.1 She died in 1981.3

 Her married name became Balfour.
-She was registered as a member of the Society of Scottish Women Artists.2 As a result of her marriage, Jean Lily West Roundel Cooke-Yarborough was styled as Countess of Balfour on 14 January 1945.
+She was registered as a member of the Society of Scottish Women Artists.2 After her marriage, Jean Lily West Roundel Cooke-Yarborough was styled as Countess of Balfour on 14 January 1945.
 She wrote the book The Palm Sunday Case.2

 Children of Jean Lily West Roundel Cooke-Yarborough and Robert Arthur Lytton Balfour, 3rd Earl of Balfour